mtharrison/hashologist/README.md

 ##Command line tool

-If you install this package with the -g flag, a script will be placed in your path called `hashologist` (also alaised to `hasho` to save those precious keystrokes).
+If you install this package with the -g flag, a script will be placed in your path called `hashologist` (also aliased to `hasho` to save those precious keystrokes).

 	$ hasho -h